How to Improve Low Magnesium Levels and Finally Achieve Optimal Health

 Prepare your tea of choice.
 (I like Traditional Medicine's Nighty Night tea at night or chamomile tea from Mountain Rose Herbs I'm generally not a fan of chamomile tea, but Mountain Rose has one that really helps with sleep and tastes pretty good.

-I like to add a pack of this magnesium to my tea for the extra magnesium boost and flavor.
+I like to add a pack of this magnesium to my tea for the extra magnesium boost and creamy sweetness.
 Remember, we are doing all we can to get to cell saturation!
-That means soaking (which I have found helps tremendously), eating magnesium-rich foods, and supplementing when necessary.
+That means eating magnesium-rich foods, and supplementing when necessary.

 Disclaimer: The contents of this website are based on personal experiences, opinions, and my own research.
 Information on this website is for educational purposes and is not meant to diagnose, replace, treat or cure any medical or mental health condition.
 Please see your doctor with any health-related questions.
 Statements on this website have not been approved or evaluated by the FDA.
 While perusing this site, please use your best judgment in conjunction with your Naturopath or other health care provider.